The latest in SASB and IRT

 1. Benjamin, L.S.
 Interpersonal Diagnosis and Treatment of Personality Disorder.
 New York: Guilford Press.
 First edition, 1993; Second edition, 1996; paperback edition 2003.

 2. Benjamin, L. S. Interpersonal Reconstructive Therapy (IRT): an integrative personality-based treatment for complex cases.
 New York: Guilford Press.
 (2003; paperback edition 2006)

 3. Benjamin, L.S.
 Interpersonal Reconstructive Therapy for Anger, Anxiety and Depression: it’s about broken hearts, not broken brains.
 American Psychological Association.
-July 2017: after 10 or more years of rewriting several times, this book is finally in the hands of copy editors.
-It is expected to be in print early in 2018.
+Published in April, 2018.
+Available at Amazon.com and the books section on the American Psychological Association’s website.